FAQsFrequently Asked Questions - Immanuel Lutheran School

 Can my child be released to someone other than a parent?

 If I need to get a message to my child during the school day, how can I do it?

-If a child needs to have a message delivered to them during the school day, the parent/guardian can contact the school’s office either through telephone or email.
+If a child needs to have a message delivered to them during the school day, the parent/guardian can contact the school’s office either by phone or email.
 The message will be delivered from that point to the child.
 Do not email the teacher directly as our teachers may not have time during their day to check their email during school hours.